 Many of our students must balance work and family in addition to their studies.
 Your financial assistance will help pay for tuition and books and provide much needed support to these future education and human development professionals.

 The Alumni Society Advanced Study Scholarship (Fund 6011) was established in 2001 and is an endowed fund.
 Scholarships are given to graduate students through the Advanced Studies Student Scholarship program.
 Recipients of these scholarships are pursuing their master’s of education, special certificate, or doctorate degree in a variety of areas such as human resource development, educational psychology, educational policy and administration, social work, or family education.
-Each spring the alumni society grants several $500 scholarships from this fund.

 The Promise of Tomorrow Scholarship Fund (Fund 7437) is an endowed fund created in 2004 that provides scholarships for undergraduate students in our human resources, kinesiology, foundations of education, and family social science programs, and also to students who are pursuing their initial teacher licensure.